BjornWilliams/DocsVersaTul/docs/source/streamers.rst

 #.
 Convert a Collection to a Data-Reader.
 #.
 Convert from a Data-Reader to other file formats such as CSV, TAB or Json.
 #.
 Compress converted data into Zip files.
 #.
-Transport the converted data via mail.
+Transport the converted data via e-mail.

 The Streamers project also works with :doc:`display-attributes` which is used to manipulate the properties on the objects in the collection such as formatting the data or renaming the property with a desired display name.